 One day someone will write a book on the relationship between the rudimentary graphics of World War Two and tattoo art, pin up art and the comics.
 Maybe I will!

-Countless cartoonists, illustrators and Vintage Sleaze artists began their careers drawing for their foxhole friends, mostly for duffel bags, helmets and such.
-Amateur pinups for the guys in the barracks.
-Most of the soldiers were barely out of high school, and what should have been drawn in schoolbooks and scratched onto desks were being created as diversions for patriotic young cannon fodder.
+Countless cartoonists, illustrators and artists began their careers drawing for their foxhole friends, mostly for duffel bags, helmets and such.
+Most of the soldiers were barely out of high school, and what should have been drawn in schoolbooks and scratched onto desks were being created as patches for patriotic young cannon fodder.

 Death became a game.
 It had to.
 We were losing the war, and encouraging a little more war fever with a clever drawn gag didn't hurt.
 War is ugly and the furthest thing from funny, but gallows humor thrives in the face of atrocity, and many a bomb was decorated with humorous graffiti before being dropped.